 For this update, I am keeping it budget-friendly.
 My goal is around $500 and to obviously do a lot of the work myself.
 My plans are to make big changes with paint, lighting, and a few DIYs.

 As you can see, the room is very small and very dark.
 It’s on the side of our house that gets practically no sunlight and the awkward small window does nothing for the room.
 And to really understand how small it is, you can see that when the door is open, it takes up the majority of the space.

 But one thing the room does have is height.
-Our 9′ ceilings make the room for a little bit bigger than it is, so I want to maximize that.
+Our 9′ ceilings make the room feel a little bit bigger than it is, so I want to maximize that.
 And to balance out that awkward window, I’ll be replacing the builder grade mirror with one much taller.
 I also want to add an extra high shower curtain to hide the builder-grade tub surround since I don’t plan on doing any tiling or replacing it.

 GUEST BATH DESIGN